What Is It?

 Pineapple Tart Cookies

-- 2.2 lb pineapple chunks (1 kg), not too ripe, remove the core
+- 2.2 lb pineapple chunks (1 kg), not too ripe, peel and remove the core

 - 3 tbsp icing sugar (25 gr)